manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

     sphere = Sphere(n=1.59, r=0.5, center=(4, 4, 5))

-Scatterers are described in `holopy` by a :class:`.Scatterer` object.
+Scatterers are described in HoloPy by a :class:`.Scatterer` object.
 Here, we use a :class:`.Sphere` as the scatterer object.
 A :class:`.Scatterer` object contains information about the geometry (position, size, shape) and optical properties (refractive index) of the object that is scattering light.
 We've defined a spherical scatterer with radius 0.5 microns and index of refraction